 This homemade chipotle hummus has been on repeat and certainly won’t leave you hanging as far as flavor is concerned.

-The slight reddish tint?
-That comes from chipotle peppers in adobo, an ingredient that has made its way into my cooking and is now making an appearance in several blog recipes, the first being the smoky salsa in my DIY salsa bar post.
+This slightly reddish tint?
+That comes from chipotle peppers in adobo, an ingredient that has made its way into my cooking and is now making an appearance in several blog recipes.
+Chipotle aioli in particular has been an amazing additions to sandwiches, quesadillas, and more.

-Besides bringing a bit of color, most notably these peppers bring the spice!
-Depending on your level of spice preference, likely just one, two, or three peppers will be all you need in whatever you’re making.
+Besides bringing a bit of color, most notably these peppers bring the SPICE.
+Depending on your level of spice preference, likely just one or two peppers and some of the accompanying sauce will be all you need in whatever you’re making.
+Please don’t add the whole jar!

 Thankfully they stay well in the refrigerator so you have some time to use them up in different recipes.
+Slow cooker chipotle beef queso anyone?
 Or make many batches of chipotle hummus…it’s your call. 😉

 You’ll notice in the pre-processing shot of this hummus that there are three chipotle peppers included.
-I’ve varied the number of peppers I’ve used in this recipe, and I’ve found that three yields a nice and spicy hummus with a bold, smoky flavor we can’t get enough of.
+I’ve varied the number of peppers I’ve used in this recipe, and I’ve found that three yields a bold and spicy hummus with a nice smoky flavor we can’t get enough of.

 Because the flavors of this chipotle hummus would certainly be enjoyable without as much spice, I’ve listed a range of two to three chipotle peppers in the recipe card below.
-If you like some spice but aren’t a full-blown spicy food lover, I’d say start with two peppers (or even one if you’re new to them), blend everything up, and take a taste test.
+If you like some spice but aren’t a full-blown spicy food lover, I’d say start with one or two peppers, blend everything up, and take a taste test.

 It’s always easier to add more than to take away.